Jyothika: Success and leading actress in Tamil cinema (2003–2009)

 In 2003, she starred in Dhool with Vikram, Kaakha Kaakha with Suriya, Thirumalai with Vijay, all of which did well at the box office, Kaakha Kaakha, in particular, being one of the biggest hits of her career.
 She was listed among the Best Actress nominees in Filmfare Awards South for her roles in Dhool and Kaakha Kaakha.
 She got International Tamil Film Awards Special Jury For Best Actress.
 Dhool, Kaakha Kaakha and Thirumalai were among the top 10 films of the year and The Hindu wrote that she was "virtually the undisputed queen of Kollywood".
 Actor Vikram referred to her as Lady Kamal Haasan due to her dedication in acting.
 In 2004, she acted in a double role in the critically acclaimed Perazhagan, opposite Suriya.
 She won Tamil Nadu State Best Actress Award for the film.
 In 2004, she acted in Manmadhan, opposite Silambarasan.
 She also performed the lead female role in the Telugu film Tagore, opposite Chiranjeevi, which was screened at the International Indian Film Academy Awards, and was a commercial success.

 Her most successful film in Tamil was Chandramukhi (2005), in which she played the title role.
 She acted along with Rajinikanth for the first time.
 She won accolades for her performance in Chandramukhi including a Tamil Nadu State Film Awards and Filmfare Awards Nomination.
 She was also offered a chance to act with Mohanlal in Udayon, directed by Bhadran, but she could not do it due to busy schedules in Tamil.
 Her first release in 2006 was Saravana, opposite Silambarasan after Manmadhan.
 Her role in June R was noticed before the release of the film.
-She has underplayed her emotions beautifully.
 Her films in 2006 include Vettaiyaadu Vilaiyaadu, a crime thriller film written and directed by Gautham Vasudev Menon and Sillunu Oru Kaadhal, opposite Suriya.

 Her last films were Gautham Vasudev Menon's Pachaikili Muthucharam and the critically acclaimed Mozhi, both in 2007.
 Her roles in these two films, as a negative character in the former (which she played for the first time) and as a deaf and mute in the latter earned her widespread appreciation.
 Among these, Mozhi won her acclaim.
 Her performance took her very close to winning the National Film Award for Best Actress.
 However, she lost the award by a narrow margin at the end.
 In Pachaikili Muthucharam she had a crucial role and pulled off a memorable performance.
 Jyothika later made a comeback through television adverts.
-In 2008, she appeared in a short film Herova?
-Zerova?.
 The film was written and produced by her father-in-law Sivakumar and also starred Vijay, R. Madhavan and Suriya.
-Her Malayalam films Raakilipattu and Seetha Kalyanam were released in 2007 and 2009 respectively after languishing in development hell for years.
+Her Malayalam films Raakilipattu (2007) and Seetha Kalyanam (2009).